-S ailplane Part-SAO Part-SAO non-Subpart-DEC Subpart-DEC commercial ATO/DTO Non-ATO/DTO or non-commercial ATO/DTO Contract with CAMO/CAO (-CAM) required? yes yes no AMP by the contracted CAMO/CAO(-CAM).
+S ailplane Part-SAO Pa rt-SAO non-Subpart-DEC Subpart-DEC commercial ATO/DTO Non-ATO/DTO or non-commercial ATO/DTO Contract with CAMO/CAO (-CAM) required? yes yes no AMP ment must be approved ted CAMO/CAO(-CAM).
 If there is no CAMO/CAO(-CAM), the AMP must be declared by the owner.
 If there is a contracted CAMO/CAO(-CAM), the AMP must be approved by the CAMO/CAO(-CAM).
-If ML.A.302(e)) conditions are met, producing an AMP document is not required.
+If ML.A.302(e) conditions are met, produ cing an AMP document is not required.
 Maintenance By a maintenance organisation By a maintenance organisation or by independent certifying staff or pilot-owner AR and ARC By a maintenance organisation or by the contracted CAMO/CAO(-CAM) or by the competent authority By a maintenance organisation or independent certifying staff or by the CAMO/CAO(-CAM) (if contracted) or by the competent authority

-Aircraft (other than balloons and sailplanes) non Part-NCO Part-NCO commercial ATO/DTO Non-ATO/DTO or non-commercial ATO/DTO Contract with CAMO/CAO (-CAM) required? yes yes no AMP The AMP document must be approved by the contracted CAMO/CAO(-CAM).
+Aircraft (other than balloons and sailplanes) non Part-NCO Part-NCO commercial ATO/DTO Non-ATO/DTO or non-commercial ATO/DTO Contract with CAMO/CAO (-CAM) required? yes yes no AMP nent must be approved ed CAMO/CAO(-CAM).
 If there is no CAMO/CAO(-CAM), the AMP must be declared by the owner.
 If there is a contracted CAMO/CAO(-CAM), the AMP must be approved by the CAMO/CAO(-CAM).
-If ML.A.302(e) c 302(e) conditions are met, producing an AMP document is not required.
-Maintenance By a maintenance organisation By a maintenance organisation or by independent certifying staff or the pilotowner AR and ARC • ce organisation or ed CAMO/CAO(-CAM) etent authority By a maintenance organisation or independent certifying staff or by the CAMO/CAO(-CAM) (if contracted) or by the competent authority
+If ML.A.302(e) conditions are met, producing an AMP cing an AMP document is not required.
+Maintenance By a maintenance organisation By a maintenance organisation or by independent certifying staff or the pilotowner AR and ARC By a maintenance organisation or by the contracted CAMO/CAO(-CAM) or by the competent authority By a maintenance organisation or independent certifying staff or by the CAMO/CAO(-CAM) (if contracted) or by the competent authority